HazardCreative/RotorHazard-Chase-the-Ace/README.md

-# RotorHazard Chae the Ace
+# RotorHazard Chase the Ace
 "Chase the Ace" notifier plugin for RotorHazard

 Provides feedback to race directors about "Chase the Ace" status of the last heat in a class.